-These are a pair of Scott’s old work shoes when he used to work hard.
+These are a pair of Scott’s work shoes from when he used to work hard.

-My newest precaution is going to be to clean this smudge off my shoe.
+My newest precaution, added to this list, is going to be to clean this adhesive off my shoe.

 I could wear my Croc’s but they are the worst walking foot wear ever created.